ecphp/aws-workspace-php/README.md

 ## Usage

+* If Ansible is not installed yet on the control machine, install it with:
+  `sudo amazon-linux-extras install ansible2`
 * Create a `hosts` file listing your [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 * Execute the playbook: `ansible-playbook -i hosts site.yml --ask-become-pass`.
 * That's it.